Skip to Content

 Configuration required:

-{ "projectId": "your-project-id", "projectSecret": "your-project-secret", "defaultURL": "https://your-app.com", "browserTest": { "geminiApiKey": "your-gemini-api-key" } }
+{ "projectId": "your-project-id", "projectSecret": "your-project-secret", "defaultURL": "https://your-app.com", "browserTest": { "modelName": "gateway/anthropic/claude-haiku-4-5", "modelApiKey": "your-api-key" } }

 See Browser Test Configuration for all available settings.

-dotreq mcp-setup
+dotreq ai-setup

 Configure the MCP server for AI assistants.
 Interactive setup that configures your chosen assistant and adds workflow guidance to your project’s context file.

-dotreq mcp-setup
+dotreq ai-setup

 Supports: Claude Code, Claude Desktop, Cursor, Google Antigravity, OpenAI Codex, GitHub Copilot.